torbsd/torbsd.github.io/obsd-tb-build.md

 * To ease cloning the Git repository, change the permissions on /usr/ports/mystuff with "chown -R _your user_ /usr/ports/mystuff"

-* OpenBSD can employ a lot of disk space when compiling ports from source.
+* Firefox and the associated dependencies can employ a lot of disk space when compiling from source.
 The main directory to be concerned with is /usr/ports/pobj.
-With sufficient RAM, a shortcut to bypass filling the /usr/ports partition is to use mount_tmpfs(8).
-Type "mount -t tmpfs tmpfs /usr/ports/tmpfs" which will produce a large tmpfs mount.
+With sufficient RAM, a shortcut to bypass filling the /usr/ports/pobj partition is to use mount_tmpfs(8).
+Type "mount -t tmpfs tmpfs /usr/ports/"s which will produce a large tmpfs mount.

+Once mounted, a df(1) output might look something like this:

+tmpfs         20931536   3232176  17699360    15%    /usr/ports/pobj

 ## Cloning the Git Repository ##